syorn96/pod-cats/README.md

 * Create an account
 * Ability to log in and log out
 * Ability to post pictures of your cat
-* Allow users to comment on cat posts
 * Functioning Routes